darklakefi/sdk-on-chain/README.md

 let finalize_params = FinalizeParams {
     settle_signer: sdk.signer_pubkey(),
     order_owner: sdk.signer_pubkey(),
-    unwrap_wsol: false, // Set to true if output is wrapped SOL
+    unwrap_wsol: true, // Set to true if output is WSOL and you want to unwrap it to SOL (otherwise can manually add a WSOL account close instruction)
     min_out: 950_000,
     salt: [1, 2, 3, 4, 5, 6, 7, 8],
     output: order.d_out,